Images

 Once you settle into driving a large van like this, it's a very commanding experience.
 You sit high up in quite a car-like position thanks to the upright steering wheel, enjoying a supportive seat that's equipped with an armrest to prop a weary elbow on over longer trips.
 On the move, this MK2 Crafter has always felt a little more car-like thanks to its electromechanical steering system and its optional front wheel drive configuration - both things you couldn't have in the pre-2017-era MK1 model.
 Rear wheel drive and 4MOTION 4WD are still offered too and your selection of drive layout could well impact your choice between the various versions of the 2.0 TDI diesel engine on offer.
 There are three, with 140, 163 or 177PS outputs available.

-So what's it like to use?
+So once you've decided on the rather spooky question of which Crafter, what'll it be like to use?
 Well, given this TDI powerplant's Audi provenance, you might expect it to be quite a refined thing and to some extent, that's the case, providing you don't stress the thing too much.
 In everyday use, the engine goes about its business with little more than a muted hum.
 Progress to the upper reaches of the rev range though and this diesel sounds far less comfortable.
 Indeed at higher motorway speeds, engine noise is more noticeable than intrusions from tyres or the wind.
-Volkswagen continues to offer the option of 8-speed automatic transmission if you want it.
-This still no sign of a full-EV version, though Volkswagen has been developing one for years.
+There's still no sign of a full-EV version, though Volkswagen has been developing one for years.

 + More